 Other Ways to use OTC Medicines Safely

 - Examine the package before you buy it.
 Make sure it has not been tampered with.

 - Never use medicine you have bought that does not look the way you think it should or that is in a package that appears suspicious.
-Return it to the place you bought it from.
+Return it to the place from which you bought it.